sendahug/send-hug-backend/api_docs.md

 **Required Data**: None.

+**Required Permission:** 'read:user'.

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
   - User (Dictionary) - A dictionary containing the user's data.

 **Expected Errors**:
+  - 400 (Bad Request) - In case no ID was supplied.
-  - 404 (Not Found) - In case there's no ID supplied or there's no user with that ID.
+  - 404 (Not Found) - In case there's no user with that ID.

 **CURL Request Sample**: `curl `